🔍 1 Female = 500 Eggs Per Year

 ⚠️ Important: 30% Show No Reaction

 About 30% of people show no visible reaction to bed bug bites.
 You cannot rely on bites alone to confirm an infestation.
-Always look for physical evidence like fecal spots, shed skins, and live bugs.
+Always verify with physical evidence — fecal spots, shed skins, or live bugs.

 Bed Bug Bites vs. Other Insect Bites